Chapter 7: The Thread Never Broke

 The Nazarenes: Jewish Believers Who Never Left

-The earliest Jewish Christians, those who personally knew Jesus, heard Him teach, saw Him crucified and resurrected, continued keeping Sabbath.
+The earliest Jewish Christians, those who personally knew Jesus, heard Him teach, and saw Him crucified and resurrected, continued keeping Sabbath.
 They were called Nazarenes, followers of Jesus of Nazareth.

-Jerome, writing in the late 4th century, described them: "They believe in Christ the Son of God... but they are also zealous for the Law of Moses...
-They use not only the New Testament but the Old as well...
 They have the Good News according to Matthew in its entirety in Hebrew."4 Jerome, Letter 112 (also numbered Letter 75 in some editions), addressed to Augustine, written c.
 404 AD.
 Available at: https://www.newadvent.org/fathers/1102075.htm.
 Jerome distinguishes between Nazarenes (Jewish Christians who believed in Christ while keeping the Law) and Ebionites (whom he labeled heretics denying Christ's divinity).
 The Nazarenes represented the original Jerusalem church's continuity, maintaining Sabbath, biblical feasts, and Torah observance as Jesus had done.
 Jerome's description proves Sabbath-keeping Christianity survived in Jewish Christian communities into the 5th century, contradicting claims that all early Christians immediately adopted Sunday.
-These communities were eventually absorbed or suppressed as Rome consolidated power and declared Torah observance "Judaizing heresy."
+These communities were eventually absorbed or suppressed as the Catholic Church consolidated power and declared Torah observance "Judaizing heresy."

-These weren't fringe heretics.
+These weren’t fringe heretics.
 They were the original Jerusalem church: James, Peter, John, and the thousands converted at Pentecost (the Jewish harvest festival when the Spirit descended, Acts 2).
-They kept Sabbath, observed biblical feasts, followed TorahTorah (Hebrew for "instruction" or "teaching") refers to the first five books of the Bible: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
+They kept Sabbath, observed biblical feasts, and followed Torah5 Torah (Hebrew for "instruction" or "teaching") refers to the first five books of the Bible: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 Also called the Pentateuch or the Law of Moses.
 When Jews speak of "keeping Torah," they mean following the teachings and commandments found in these five books. as Jesus did.

 Archaeological evidence confirms the persistence of Sabbath observance.
-Synagogue inscriptions from the Roman period reference Sabbath gatherings, and the communities that produced the Dead Sea Scrolls meticulously observed seventh-day rest.Lee I. Levine, The Ancient Synagogue: The First Thousand Years (New Haven: Yale University Press, 2000), documents synagogue inscriptions and archaeological evidence for Jewish Sabbath observance.
-The Damascus Document from Qumran (referenced in Chapter 6) provides strict Sabbath regulations, showing the day's centrality to Jewish identity.
+Synagogue inscriptions from the Roman period reference Sabbath gatherings, and the communities that produced the Dead Sea Scrolls meticulously observed seventh-day rest.6 Lee I. Levine, The Ancient Synagogue: The First Thousand Years (New Haven: Yale University Press, 2000), documents synagogue inscriptions and archaeological evidence for Jewish Sabbath observance.
+The Damascus Document from Qumran (referenced in Chapter 6) provides strict Sabbath regulations, showing the day’s centrality to Jewish identity.
 Shaye J. D. Cohen, The Beginnings of Jewishness (Berkeley: University of California Press, 1999), analyzes how Sabbath functioned as a distinctive Jewish identity marker recognized by both Jews and outsiders.
 The material record confirms what Scripture and early church writers describe: a continuous tradition of seventh-day observance that required active suppression to change.

 Ethiopian Orthodox: The Unbroken Line